dortania/OpenCore-Post-Install/universal/memory.md

 ## Mapping our memory

 Now might be a good time to refresh your memory to help you understand how OpenCore is mapping the Custom Memory items in the plist file to the layout that a real Mac Pro 7,1 presents.
 See [Install and replace memory in your Mac Pro (2019)](https://support.apple.com/en-gb/HT210103?cid=macOS_UI_Memory_article_HT210103).
 The diagrams in the section "Check supported configurations" show you how a Mac Pro 7,1 expects the physical RAM to be installed.
+A Mac Pro 7,1 can have 4, 6, 8, 10, or 12 DIMMs installed.
+We will demonstrate the 4-DIMM solution here, but simply follow the same procedure for the other multiples.

 * The naming convention for the DeviceLocator field is taken from a real Mac Pro 7,1.
 * The order of the array items is important, and should be kept as it is.
 For example: